 City Colleges' programs are aligned to careers in the industries with the most promising economic growth.
-Our alums can be found working in hospitals, boardrooms, manufacturing firms, IT facilities, law offices, fine-restaurants and international distribution centers, and as law enforcement officers, government officials, or even Chancellor of the City Colleges of Chicago.
+Our alums can be found working in hospitals, boardrooms, manufacturing firms, IT facilities, law offices, fine-restaurants and international distribution centers, or even Chancellor of the City Colleges of Chicago.

 Learn more: Healthcare Programs